Generating highly entangled states via discrete-time quantum walks with Parrondo sequences

-The paper is organized as follows.
-In the theory section, we briefly review DTQW's and discuss how the Schmidt Norm can be used as a measure of entanglement.
+The paper is organized as follows: In the theory section, we briefly review DTQWs and discuss how the Schmidt norm can be used to measure entanglement.
 We then introduce Parrondo sequences.
 In the results section, we present and analyze various Parrondo sequences as regards their propensity to generate highly entangled states and phase-independent hybrid entanglement.
 We then discuss the results and compare some aspects with other relevant works in the discussion section.
 Finally, in the conclusion section, we summarize our work and future goals.
 In supplementary material, we have discussed some additional works and provided our computational python code.